Updated October 2017

 It’s winter, embrace it.
 London’s not short of cosy pubs if you know where to go, so here’s our pick of where to snuggle up and while away the hours fireside, pint in hand.
 Who needs summer when you have places like this?

-Part of the ETM group, The Gun is consistently voted among London’s very best gastropubs.
-It’s not all because of the sophisticated yet hearty dishes that the kitchen churns out, but also the atmosphere in this pub which sits next to Admiral Nelson’s one-time home.
+The Gun is consistently voted among London’s very best gastropubs.
+It’s not all because of the hearty dishes that the kitchen churns out, but also the atmosphere in this pub which sits next to Admiral Nelson’s one-time home.
 Several open fires punctuate nooks and crannies to cosy up in, and if you can brave the chill, pop out onto the terrace for impressive views over the Thames and Canary Wharf.

 The Holly Bush, Hampstead

 An itsy bitsy pub with character by the barrel-load: an ornate glass back-bar, dark wood panels and pew-style seats contribute to a look which has barely changed since the 19th century.
 An added quirk is the chalked-up weather forecast on a blackboard, perhaps to help customers decide whether to leave the pub or not; we’d say it’s probably best to assume it’s cold and wet and stay put by the fire.
 It’s a Fuller’s pub, which gives you an idea of the beer list, and if you get hungry some half-decent pies are on hand.

 Jerusalem Tavern, Clerkenwell

 Not as old as it may seem, this pub has occupied varying sites since the 14th century but the Tavern we now know didn’t open until the 1990s.
 Still, the building housing it goes back to 1720 and it feels as historic as they come.
 Comfy chairs right by the fire and the entire (excellent) range of St. Peter’s beers make it a gem.

 The Old Red Lion, Kennington